-- The Nostalgia Critic is a Type B. Imagine him as a twelve-year-old boy with no supervision and a gun and you get the idea.
+- The Nostalgia Critic is a like a twelve-year-old boy with no supervision and a gun and you get the idea.

-- The Nostalgia Chick is a Type D. You get the impression sometimes that she genuinely doesn't know why Nella would be pissed off about cameras placed in her bedroom.
+- The Nostalgia Chick.
+You get the impression sometimes that she genuinely doesn't know why Nella would be pissed off about cameras placed in her bedroom.
 And there's no guilt involved either.

 - Elisa's characters Dr. Tease and The Makeover Fairy both enjoy torturing people through science and makeovers far too much.

 - Genki Girls Allison Pregler and Pushing Up Roses occasionally wander into this trope when their excitement gets a touch too extreme.